 7. Smaller Engines

-The gasoline engines used in hybrid cars are usually small, light, and highly efficient as they don’t have to power the car alone.
+The gasoline engines in hybrid cars are usually small, light, and highly efficient as they don’t have to power the car alone.

 8. Automatic Start and Stop

-In hybrid cars, the engine is automatically shut off when the vehicle is idle and starts when the accelerator is pressed.
-In comparison to traditional hybrid vehicles, PHEVs can drive longer distances at higher speeds.
+Compared to traditional hybrid vehicles, PHEVs can drive longer distances at higher speeds.
 Hydrogen fuel cell vehicles have lower energy emissions because they emit only water vapor and warm air.

 9. Electric-Only Drive

 Hybrid vehicles can be driven entirely on electricity.
-This usually happens while moving at low speeds, when the engine is idling at a stoplight or when the engine starts up.
-Normally, the internal combustion engine starts operating only at higher speeds, where it has more efficiency.
-This helps increase the overall fuel efficiency of the vehicle.
+This usually happens while moving at low speeds, when the engine is idling at a stoplight, or when the engine starts up.

 10. Higher Resale Value

-There are many advantages to owning a hybrid car.
-The one thing you will like the best is how it helps control your budget as gas prices continue to get higher.
 The other benefit that is not seen directly is how owning and driving a hybrid car impacts the environment.
-It reduces your dependence on fossil fuels and lowers your carbon imprint on the environment.
+That’s because it reduces your dependence on fossil fuels and lowers your carbon imprint on the environment.

 Disadvantages of a Hybrid Car

-There are disadvantages to owning a hybrid car, but they are probably not what you think.
 Contrary to the popular myth, hybrid cars have just as much power as regular cars and have no issues with mountain driving or towing.
 The disadvantages will depend on the type of hybrid fuel that your vehicle uses.

 Here are a few of the disadvantages of a hybrid car:-